GitFriskies/Onyx-Development/Protocols-Failsafes.md

 Yellow Ember - A breach has begun; the anomaly is still within it's designated tract.

-Hurricane - Multiple hostiles; rogues/D Class/hostile GOIs.
+Spear - Multiple hostiles; rogues/D Class/hostile GOIs.

-Spear - An organized raid has begun on onyx.
+Purple Cobra - An organized raid has begun on onyx.

 ### Failsafes